casper-network/docs-1.5.X/source/docs/casper/developers/cli/calling-contracts.md

 ```

 The arguments of interest are:

 -   `session-hash` - Hex-encoded hash of the stored contract to be called as the session
--   `session-entry-point` - Name of the method that will be used when calling the session contract
+-   `session-entry-point` - Name of the entry-point that will be used when calling the session contract
 -   `session-arg` - For simple CLTypes, a named and typed arg is passed to the Wasm code.
-To see an example for each type, run: 'casper-client put-deploy --show-arg-examples'
+To see an example for each type, run: 'casper-client put-txn --show-arg-examples'

 **Example - Calling the Auction contract using session arguments:**